KirstLab/asc_seurat/docs/expression_visualization_int.rst

 .. note::

-    For the integrated dataset, the heatmap shows the average of expression of all samples together.
-It is only helpful to identify if the markers of the cell types are making sense with the number of generated clusters.
+    For the integrated dataset, the heatmap shows the average expression of all samples together.
+It is only helpful to identify if the cell types' markers are making sense with the number of generated clusters.

 .. figure:: images/heat_map_int.png
    :width: 100%
    :align: center

-   Asc-Seurat's interface demonstrating the filtering options provided to select the genes for expression visualization.
+   Asc-Seurat's interface showing the filtering options provided to select the genes for expression visualization.
 The heatmap shows the expression profile of the then most significant markers for cluster 4 of the integrated datasets.

 Gene expression at the cell level - Feature plots
 -------------------------------------------------

-From the list of genes contained on the heatmap, users can select genes to further explore by visualizing the expression at the cell level.
-For each selected gene, a feature plot showing the profile of each sample will be generated using Seurat's `Feature plots <https://satijalab.org/seurat/reference/FeaturePlot.html>`_ function.
+From the list of genes on the heatmap, users can select genes to further explore by visualizing the expression at the cell level.
+For each selected gene, a feature plot showing each sample's profile will be generated using Seurat's `Feature plots <https://satijalab.org/seurat/reference/FeaturePlot.html>`_ function.
 The UMAP plot is shown side-by-side with the feature plots, so users can quickly compare the expression profile with the identified clusters.

 .. figure:: images/markers_cluster4_expression_among_samples.png
    :width: 100%